aryaniyaps/todos/README.md

 ```text
 docker compose up
 ```
-This spins up a container locally.
+This spins up a few containers locally.
 The API will be available at http://localhost:8000.
 To use in a production environment, you need to set environment variables first.
 Here's an [example env file](example.env) to reference.
 ```text